jlreedNIC/pong/README.md

 # Pong

 This game is created as a project for CS 383 Software Engineering at the University of Idaho.
-It is compiled for Windows machines only.
+It is compiled using Unity for Windows computers.

 ## Quickstart

-- Download latest Release.
+- Download latest Release (located to the right).
+- Right click on folder in your Downloads and select `Extract All`.
-- Extract folder to desired location (i.e. Desktop)
+- Move folder to desired location (i.e. Desktop)
-- Double click Pong.exe
+- Double click `Pong.exe` inside the folder
 - Play!

 ### Controls